adilcodes/adilcodes/README.md

 ###

-<p align="left">a dedicated Web Developer, Mentor, and Content Creator.
+<p align="left">A dedicated Web Developer, Mentor, and Content Creator.
 I'm obsessed with learning new technologies and building innovative stuff using code.
 I love to share useful content on Instagram and mentor beginner web developers through my online mentorship program.
 Additionally, I wrote a book on React Js that has helped hundreds of people.</p>

 ###